EndPointCorp/end-point-blog/2012/11/09/postgres-alter-column-problems-and.html.md

 This approach works fine, but it has two huge and interrelated problems: locking and time.
 This approach locks the table for as long as the command takes to run.
-And by lock, we are talking a heavy ['access exclusive' lock](http://www.postgresql.org/docs/current/static/explicit-locking.html#LOCKING-TABLES) which shuts everything else out of the table.
+And by lock, we are talking a heavy [“access exclusive” lock](http://www.postgresql.org/docs/current/static/explicit-locking.html#LOCKING-TABLES) which shuts everything else out of the table.
 If your table is small, this is not an issue.
 If your table has a lot of data, however, this brings us to the second issue: table rewrite.
 The above command will cause Postgres to rewrite every single row of the table, which can be a very expensive operation